fpsvogel/fpsvogel.com/src/_posts/2022-06-24-rails-hotwire-frontend-stack.md

 There's not much to say about [Rails](https://rubyonrails.org): it's boring tech, and therefore a good choice for most web apps.

-[Roda](http://roda.jeremyevans.net) is well worth considering.
-It's not the easiest for beginners, due to its philosophy of being bare-bones by default but highly extendable.
-But it's gradually becoming [integrated into Bridgetown](https://www.fullstackruby.dev/fullstack-development/2022/06/03/what-would-it-take-for-roda-to-win), whose batteries-included approach is making Roda much more accessible.
+[Roda](http://roda.jeremyevans.net) is also worth considering.
+Unlike the batteries-included philosophy of Rails, Roda is bare-bones by default but highly extensible.
+This makes Roda apps fast and more architecturally flexible.
+Besides [the docs](http://roda.jeremyevans.net/documentation.html), here are some places to get started with Roda:

+- [An interview](https://topenddevs.com/podcasts/ruby-rogues/episodes/building-with-just-what-you-need-using-roda-with-jeremy-evans-ruby-507) with its creator Jeremy Evans.
+- [App skeleton](https://github.com/jeremyevans/roda-sequel-stack) using Roda and Sequel, which has a similar purpose to the `rails new` command.
+- [A post on Bridgetown's ongoing Roda integration](https://www.fullstackruby.dev/fullstack-development/2022/06/03/what-would-it-take-for-roda-to-win), which is making Roda more accessible thanks to Bridgetown's batteries-included approach.

 ## ViewComponent